This week’s Bidtellect of the Week goes out to all those in leadership positions in honor of National Bosses Day!

 Meanwhile, image-sharing and inspo site Pinterest is having a much bigger year than planned.
 At the start of the pandemic, users turned to the app to assist in hunkering down: “It was cooking, kids’ activities, building out their home office and home fitness,” according to Chief Revenue Officer Jon Kaplan.
 This continued for a while as more and more people transitioned to working from home.
 People researched a lot on easy-cooking tips, DIYs, new recipes, games, and travel pins.
 As more and more people are transitioning to the work-from-home norm, data is inclined towards home-office requirements.
 For example, filing cabinet alternatives was one of the most followed one in this category.

-Later, the platform became an escape and hope-filled inspiration board for the future.
+Taking a home move like this into consideration during this turbulent time, the platform (Pinterest) became an escape and hope-filled inspiration board for the future as well as for new home office ideas and home redecorating to help people feel better about where they are and what they are doing to accommodate these needs.
 The platform’s monthly users grew more than 40% in the second quarter to 415 million.
 The expansion is led by new international users (50% growth rate) and Gen Z users, who are joining the platform at twice the rate of people older than 25.

 eMarketer’s Latest Report Predicts eCommerce Holiday Cheer